 To evaluate the effects of pediatric aquatic therapy on motor performance, daily activity and social participation in children with spastic cerebral palsy.

-The study enrolled 27 children with spastic cerebral palsy aged from 4 to 12 years old were included.
-They were paired by age, diagnosis, Gross Motor Functional Classification (GMFCS) level and Manual Ability Classification System (MACS).
-These children were dived into three groups: traditional rehabilitation therapy (control group), hospital based pediatric aquatic therapy, and community based- athletic trainer oriented pediatric aquatic therapy program.
-After 12 weeks training program, we evaluate the motor performance, daily activity and social participation again and compared the difference in improvement between each group.
-The clinical measurements include manual muscle power, modified Ashworth score, Gross Motor Function Measure (GMFM -66), Vineland Adaptive Behavior Scale (VABS) , and Cerebral Palsy Quality of Life Questionnaire for Children (CPQOL).
+The study enrolled 27 children with spastic cerebral palsy aged from 4 to 12 years old.These children were dived into two groups: traditional rehabilitation therapy (control group), and hospital based pediatric aquatic therapy program.
+We evaluate the motor performance, daily activity and social participation before and after the intervention and compared the difference in improvement between groups.
+The measurements include modified Ashworth score, Gross Motor Function Measure (GMFM -66), Vineland Adaptive Behavior Scale (VABS) , and Cerebral Palsy Quality of Life Questionnaire for Children (CPQOL).

-We suppose pediatric aquatic therapy in spastic cerebral palsy children could improve motor function and daily activity.
-Freedom in the water has both therapeutic and recreational effects.
-Children could improve self-esteem and we hypothesize this could improve social participation.
+We suppose pediatric aquatic therapy in spastic cerebral palsy children could improve motor function and daily activity.Children could improve self-esteem and we hypothesize this could improve social participation.